Our law firm truly believes in doing what is best for our clients, and we strive to help everyone get the justice that they deserve.

 Does It Need To Be Done In Court?

-Parents can agree to voluntarily change custody without a court order; although, this change will not be legally recognized.
+Parents can agree to voluntarily change custody without a court order; although this change will not be legally recognized.
 Therefore, all obligations agreed to in the original child custody agreement are still legally enforceable by the court.
 If you want to ensure that you are legally protected in your custody agreement, it is recommended that your agreement be approved by a judge.

 Do You Need A Lawyer to Change A Child Custody Agreement?

 Having a child custody lawyer can help you focus on what’s best for your child.
-A fmatrimonial law firm in Suffolk County NY is trained to create optimal custody arrangements.
+A matrimonial law firm in Suffolk County NY is trained to create optimal custody arrangements.
 Child custody attorneys understand the situation at hand and how to effectively present them to a court.

 Expertise For Your Child Custody Case

 At Gulotta & Gulotta, we treat you like family and take your case seriously.
-We have the knowledge, experience, and legal expertise that you need to win in family court.
+We have the knowledge, experience, and legal expertise that you need to win in a family court.
 If you are looking for the best matrimonial law firm in Suffolk County NY, look no further.
 Contact us today for your free legal consultation!

-If you want to create a fair custody arrangement and visitation schedule, you will need to find a matrimonial law firm in Suffolk County NY, located close to Ronkonkoma, who will be able to fight for your rights in court.
+If you want to create a fair custody arrangement and visitation schedule, you will need to find a matrimonial law firm in Suffolk County NY, located close to Ronkonkoma, that will be able to fight for your rights in court.
 Here at Gulotta & Gulotta, we understand the importance of this decision since it can have an impact on a child’s development.
 The agreement will be tailored to fit your family’s needs to hopefully support a healthy relationship with everyone involved while maintaining stability for the child.

 The court may limit visitation rights in the best interest of the child.
 This normally happens if there have been issues of domestic violence or unsafe living arrangements.
 Some limits on visitation could include:

-- Supervised visits: if the court suspects danger, you will not be allowed around your child unsupervised
+• Supervised visits: if the court suspects danger, you will not be allowed around your child unsupervised

-- Therapeutic supervised visits: a mental health professional will supervise the visitation in an attempt to improve your parenting skills
+• Therapeutic supervised visits: a mental health professional will supervise the visitation in an attempt to improve your parenting skills

-- Monitored transfer: if the transfer of your child is suspected to be emotionally or physically dangerous, the court amt order a third party to be in the presence of the transfer
+• Monitored transfer: if the transfer of your child is suspected to be emotionally or physically dangerous, the court amt order a third party to be in the presence of the transfer

-- Denial of visitation: if you are causing harm to the child, the court may deny visitation rights
+• Denial of visitation: if you are causing harm to the child, the court may deny visitation rights

 *Prior Results Do Not Guarantee Future Outcomes*